 Evaluate your company’s needs – do you really use footage that is 15+ days old?
-If not, cloud may be a better option for you.
+If not, the cloud may be a better option for you.
 But if your operational procedures or insurance/compliance terms require you to store footage for longer, then an on-premise video surveillance system may be a more cost-effective solution for your business.

-Integration with other systems
+Integration with Other Systems

 What are the costs?

-And finally, one of the most important factors to consider of all – what will it cost you?
-For a cloud-based system, there could be lower upfront costs as you are not purchasing as much equipment.
-All your payment comes in the form of monthly maintenance fees calculated based upon the number of cameras, type of camera, the duration of storage and a few other factors.
-For an on-premise video surveillance system there would be a higher initial investment where you pay for the equipment (more storage, more configuration, DVR/NVR, etc) but once your equipment is in place, you should be able to get away with minimal maintenance for a few years.
+And finally, one of the most important factors to consider is what it will cost.
+There could be lower upfront costs for a cloud-based system as you are not purchasing as much equipment.
+All your payment comes in the form of monthly maintenance fees calculated based upon the quantity and types of cameras, as well as the duration of storage and a few other factors.
+There would be a higher initial investment for an on-premise video surveillance system where you pay for the equipment (more storage, more configuration, DVR/NVR, etc.).
+Still, once your equipment is in place, you should be able to get away with minimal maintenance for a few years.

-From a cost point of view, an on premise security camera system will often be cheaper than a cloud video surveillance solution.
+From a cost point of view, an on-premise security camera system will often be cheaper than a cloud video surveillance solution.
 For a comparable system with the same number of cameras, an on-premise video surveillance system can cost you a fraction of what cloud video will cost you over the years.

 no need to worry about hacking or data loss

-|Optimal performance – always has the latest software upgrades.||Slows down internet|
+Optimal performance – always has

-|Easy to setup features such as mobile phone notifications, remote access, additional users, etc.||Monthly on-going cloud fees|
+Easy to setup features such as mobile

 Interested to know more?
-Talk to us for a no obligation consultation!
+Talk to us for a no-obligation consultation!